sugarverse/sugarverse.github.io/11_advisors.md

 ---

+**Jeff Nowak**

+Maven Capital

+Software engineer with over a decade of experience AI,IoT, and Web3, Jeff offers  founders strategic advisory and GTM expertise.
+He has worked with top blockchain projects including Filecoin, IPFS, R3, Polygon, KCC, Telos, and more, with a focus on collaborative innovation that results in mass adoption.

+---

+**Sundeep K. Siripurapu**

+Trustswap

+Core Team Member of TrustSwap.
+Designed tokenomics for various projects and/or serving as a strategic advisor/consultant for over 30+ projects encompassing DeFi, GameFi and Layer-1 protocols.

+---

 **Nikola Alexandrov**

 Nikola is a co-founder and ideator of HydraChain (HYDRA) and CEO of LockTrip.com (LOC).
 He has seven years of experience with liquidity and HFT systems.
 He co-founded the Bitcoin7 exchange, top 3 by volume back in 2011.
 CEO of theSEO.bg agency.
 Nikola holds a BA in Business Administration from Portsmouth University.